airbnb/ruby/README.md

     Here are examples from our codebase showing several techniques for breaking complex statements into multiple lines that are all < 100 characters.
 Notice techniques like
     * liberal use of linebreaks inside unclosed ( { [
     * chaining methods, ending unfinished chains with a "."
-    * composing long strings by adding together two strings, ending unfinished strings with a "+"
+    * composing long strings by putting strings next to each other, separated by a backslash.
     * breaking long logical statements with linebreaks after operators like "&&" and "||"

     ```ruby